vidhi-s/vocalpal/README.md

 ## Introduction

-VocalPalette is a powerful virtual voice assistant app built using the Flutter framework.
+VocalPal is a powerful virtual voice assistant app built using the Flutter framework.
 It leverages the state-of-the-art ChatGPT natural language processing model and the Dall-E AI image generation tool to create a responsive and intelligent voice assistant that can perform various tasks based on your voice commands.

 ## Features